johnpapa/ngrx-data-lab/README.md

 Try these steps yourself on your computer, or if you prefer follow along [here on StackBlitz](https://stackblitz.com/github/johnpapa/ngrx-data-lab?file=quickstart.md).

+> If you don't want to try the steps yourself, you can jump right to the solution by cloning the `finish` branch.

 ### Step 1 - Get the app and install ngrx

 The app uses a traditional data service to get the heroes and villains.
 We'll be adding ngrx and ngrx-data to this application.